Tic-Tac-Toe on an Affine Plane of order 4: The Affine Plane is a Xeno win

 \end{proof}

 We note that despite the proof we have given here, the tournaments described in \cite{CarrollDougherty} are probably safe for the time being.
 As well as memorizing the tables above (certainly possible for a dedicated player), applying this strategy would require implementing the autoparatopic responses required, including the mappings implicit in the initial labeling described in the beginning of the proof.
+This becomes even more difficult if the game is played on a grid as in Figure~\ref{grid}.
+In this case, the player would also have to translate between the grid and the corresponding Transversal Design.

+The techniques applied here involve a detailed analysis of the play.
+It is unlikely that this will be possible for structures that are much larger than those considered here, though related structures of a similar size might be amenable to such an analysis.
+It is natural to ask what the result of playing \ttt{Tic-Tac-Toe} on other transversal designs might be.
+We have ascertained by applying similar methods that when playing \ttt{Tic-Tac-Toe} on a TD(4,4) ($\pi_4$ with the index class removed), Ophelia can force a draw.
+This means that the removal of the four index blocks changes the outcome of the game.
+Interestingly, removing only one index block is still a Xeno win, but removing two or more means that Ophelia can force a draw.